microsoft/unilm/s2s-ft/README.md

 ## License
 This project is licensed under the license found in the LICENSE file in the root directory of this source tree.
-Portions of the source code are based on the [transformers](https://github.com/huggingface/transformers) project.
+Portions of the source code are based on the [pytorch-transformers v0.4.0](https://github.com/huggingface/pytorch-transformers/tree/v0.4.0) project.

 [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct)